 Delicate floral notes lift up the flavours in these peach preserves.
 Try it on a cracker with a piece of aged cheddar.
 It’s amazing!

-It’s the end of summer in New Zealand and peaches are in abundance.
-Now is the time to start canning fresh peaches so they can also be enjoyed in the cold winter months.
+At the end of summer peaches are in abundance and it is the time to start canning fresh peaches, turning them into peach preserves so they can also be enjoyed in the cold winter months.

-In today’s post I have made a sticky, sweet preserve with peaches, thyme and lavender.
+In today’s post I have made sticky, sweet peach preserves with thyme and lavender.
 This peach preserve is excellent on a cracker with a piece of aged cheddar!

 Peach itself is quite flavourful but the addition of thyme and lavender really lifts it.
 Thyme and peach go together so well in general but the extra addition of lavender brings out the floral notes in the peach.